Battery Park City: Ownership and maintenance

-Battery Park City is owned and managed by the Hugh L. Carey Battery Park City Authority (BPCA), a Class A New York State public-benefit corporation created by New York State in 1968 to redevelop outmoded and deteriorated piers, a project that has involved reclaiming the land, replanning the area and facilitating new construction of a mixed commercial and residential community.
+Battery Park City is owned and managed by the Hugh L. Carey Battery Park City Authority (BPCA), a Class A New York State public-benefit corporation created by New York State in 1968 to redevelop outmoded and deteriorated piers.
+The project involved reclaiming the land, replanning the area and facilitating new construction of a mixed commercial and residential community.
 It has operated under the authority of the Urban Development Corporation.
 Its mission is "to plan, create, coordinate and sustain a balanced community of commercial, residential, retail, and park space within its designated 92-acre site on the lower west side of Manhattan".

-The authority's board is composed of seven uncompensated members who are appointed by the governor and who serve six-year terms.
-B. J. Jones is the president and chief executive officer.
+The Battery Park City Authority's board is composed of seven uncompensated members who are appointed by the governor and who serve six-year terms.
+Raju Mann has been the president and chief executive officer since 2023.
 The BPCA is invested with substantial powers: it can acquire, hold and dispose of real property, enter into lease agreements, borrow money and issue debt, and manage the project.
 Like other public benefit corporations, the BPCA is exempt from property taxes and has the ability to issue tax exempt bonds.
 In 2021, the BPCA has operating expenses of $69.1 million as well as an outstanding debt of $875.09 million, and it employed 200 people.

 Under the 1989 agreement between the BPCA and the City of New York, $600 million was transferred by the BPCA to the city.
 Charles J. Urstadt, the first chairman and CEO of the BPCA, noted in an August 19, 2007, op-ed piece in the New York Post that the aggregate figure of funds transferred to the City of New York is above $1.4 billion, with the BPCA continuing to contribute $200 million a year.
 The Independent Budget Office of the City of New York also recommended the city take over Battery Park City in a report published in February 2020.
 The report echoed Urstadt's proposal as a way to increase revenue to the city.
 An article published by The Broadsheet Daily described the complex shared ownership structure of Battery Park City between the city and state that was set up by Urstadt.